millerker76/Pewlett_Hackard_Analysis/README.md

 ## Summary

 * This analysis has delivered a list of retirement-eligible employees and a list of mentorship-eligible employees as well as tables showing the count of each per job title.
+An additional deliverable, the mentorship_titles table was produced to show the count of mentorship-eligible employees per job title.

 * In addition, the analysis has shown that nearly a third of current employees are eligible to retire and a wave of hiring will be needed to replace them.
+An additional table, the all_current_emps table was produced to help provide insight into number of all current employees in proportion to retirement eligible employees.

 * Although there is a huge population of retirement-eligible employees who can mentor existing newer employees, as they retire, P-H risks losing a lot of organizational knowledge and skill that takes years to develop.